 - Color-Coded for Your Convenience: Game Boy Color games whose game paks look identical to regular Game Boy ones signify that they can be used with the device.
 The game paks usually came in black, though some, such as the game paks for Pokémon Yellow & Pokémon Gold and Silver, used unique colors.
 Other GBC games (which are translucent and more rectangular) just refuse to load.

 - Color Wash: Because the Game Boy and its games can only display up to four shades of gray, the Super Game Boy is only able to substitute those shades for specific colors across the entire playing field rather than for individual assets.
-While games that were optimized for the Super Game Boy can use unique four-color palettes for individual static areas of the screen, all moving areas (i.e. characters and stages) would require the exact same palette.
+While games that were optimized for the Super Game Boy can use unique four-color palettes for individual static areas of the screen, this only had practical use on still, unmoving backdrops, and most of the time it was more practical to only use four colors on moving areas.
 This led to an interesting technique where the screen would use different "tints" for each world/area/stage; Kirby's Dream Land 2 and Pokémon Red and Blue are two games that use this rather effectively thanks to the color motifs of their settings (Dream Land 2 is set in the Rainbow Islands, while every town in Red and Blue is named after a different color).
 The Super Game Boy also has specific default palettes precoded within the cartridge for specific games that came out before the SGB's release.
 For example, Kirby's Dream Land uses a pinkish-red palette, Wario Land: Super Mario Land 3 uses beige-yellow, and Metroid II: Return of Samus uses the palette of a traffic light.
 Games that didn't have precoded default palettes simply used the first listed option in the SGB's preset menu (meant for Balloon Kid), leading to an abundance of games looking like iron rust unless the player went out of their way to manually change the palette themselves (either from the list of available presets or by making a custom one).

 - Green Boy Color: The 3-H preset palette emulates this appearance.
 This palette is precoded to automatically load for Golf.